There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

 People who live in Chicago may balk at that when they wave their mortgage statements for their homes and gas prices in your face, but it’s true.
 It’s just not as expensive in Chicago as any of the big hubs in California or the East Coast.

 Now, a lot of this comes down to where you live in Chicago and what you do while you’re there.
-It costs more to live in desirable neighborhoods and eat designer pluots.
-Those are a plum and apricot hybrid, and they are delicious.
+Housing costs are higher in desirable neighborhoods and when you’re eating designer pluots from the fresh market.

 Con: It’s still expensive to live in Chicago.